vmware-archive/bridgeql/README.md

 * This will ask user to provide request in defined format and will serve the API response as json data
 * This will allow users to make filter, selection, ordering, slicing and count of model objects

+As of today we only support for [django](https://www.djangoproject.com/), will add support for [sqlalchemy](https://www.sqlalchemy.org/) soon.

 ## License